This page was updated on 14 January 2021. To view changes, please see page updates

 - Find and include kin and community members and widen the child’s circles of safety and support.

-When placing an Aboriginal and Torres Strait Islander child in care and/or supporting a placement with non-Indigenous carers or Indigenous carers from a different community, how do you find out what child rearing practices are important for the family to continue with the child while in care?
+When placing an Aboriginal and Torres Strait Islander child in care and/or supporting a care arrangement with non-Indigenous carers or Indigenous carers from a different community, how do you find out what child rearing practices are important for the family to continue with the child while in care?

 Mechanisms you can use to help work through this with the family include: